akumina/AkuminaDev/docs/AK-Central-Site-Support.md

 > It is up to your information archecture on how many 'Central Sites' you want to use.
 Akumina recommends at least 1 central site for the Akumina bits as denoted above.

-Central site collection information required for use in the delivery site configuration

-**TODO**

 ### Delivery Site Contents - Classic

 #### Master page updates